sdurlanik/builder-pattern/README.md

 # builder-pattern
-The project includes various design patterns which are often used in Unity.
+The project includes one of the various design patterns (builder pattern) which are often used in Unity.